dreampiggy/BetterAmphetaminPlugin/README.md

 `freq_accurate`: 1 to enable accurate frequence(5MHz per select)
 `show_advanced`: 1 to enable advaned setting(currently has XBAR clock setting)

 You can also download that `config.txt` from release page.
+You can also transfer it to PSV and use VitaShell to edit it.

 # Changelog
 + v3.2